Last updated: May 4, 2026

 - Agency license fee: $350

-- The agency must be bonded separately from individual licensees
+- The agency must be separately bonded from individual licensees

 Step 6: Form Your Business Entity